 Step 4 - Line the bottom of a dish with a layer of tennis biscuits.
 Spread about half of the cream mixture over the tennis biscuits.
 Add another layer of tennis biscuits and top with the second half of the cream mixture.
 Smooth over using the back of a spoon or an offset spatula.
 Sprinkle the top of the tart with the second peppermint crisp tart.
 Allow the tart to set in the fridge for at least 2 hours before serving.

-This is a great make-ahead dessert.
-I like to make it the day before and sit in the fridge overnight.
+- This is a great make-ahead dessert.
+I like to make it the day before and let it sit in the fridge overnight.

 Storage and Freezing